 To benefit fully from this course, you should have prior experience with Java.
 Most of the exercises will use IntelliJ IDEA as the development environment.

 Bring your own hardware

-You are required to bring your own laptop to participate in this Kotlin course, so you can develop with your own tools and languages, rather than something you are not familiar with.
+You are required to bring your own laptop to participate in this Kotlin course, so you can develop with your own tools, rather than something you are not familiar with.